 If you use unsustainable methods for paying off your loans or find yourself paying them off erratically (in large sums which eventually push you further into debt), you could be negatively impacting your future.
 It is vital to engage with your finances to ensure you deal with them in a realistic way.

 A study shows that a quarter of British adults do not have a savings account.
 According to the 2018 investigation, most Brits claimed that clearing their debt was the reason they did not have a substantial savings account, highlighting the importance of realistic budget management.
 Moreover, a savings account could work alongside realistic budget management to help build towards a healthy financial future.
 Getting into the habit of spending our pay-cheques on debts or necessary monthly outgoings means we have limited savings for a rainy day.
 This could threaten our future financial stability as there is no nest-egg to rely upon in a financial emergency.
 If you have avoided saving or made the conscious decision to spend/splurge rather than put some money away, you could have an unhealthy relationship with money that could impact your financial security.

 To protect your financial security, you could work out how much to put into savings based on a percentage of money left over after necessary monthly payments.
 This means it will fluctuate, realistically and change if your income increases as a result of a pay rise or other circumstances.

 Ignoring your financial security could be one of the most threatening and harmful things for your future.
 It could lead to last-resort financing options and other unsustainable methods of gaining capital.
 Educate yourself and protect your financial security, today!

-Wizzcash is a short term loan lender and not a sustainable means of financing.
+Wizzcash is an emergency loan lender and not a sustainable means of financing.
 We supply short-term loans for emergency financing situations to help you in an unexpected emergency.
 If you budget effectively, you should be aware or prepared for all outgoings.
 If you do experience an emergency, you can get in touch with us to find out more and understand your financing options.